Silver Age Beyond

 Planets, Planetoids and Pluto

 Notice that a planetary type covering Pluto is conspicuous by its absence.
-There are several reasons for this, some game-related, some astronomical.
+There are several reasons for this, (some game-related, some astronomical).
 Pluto is a very light body, only two-thousandths the mass of Earth and barely a fifth the mass of the Moon.
 This is far below the lowest mass class of 0.01Me.
 It is also very small, less than two-thirds the diameter of the Moon.
 Furthermore, there are a lot of similar bodies to Pluto in the Kuiper Belt, possibly hundreds, and the discovery of Eris, which is larger than Pluto, finally settled the issue.
-In a landmark move in August 2006, the International Astronomical Union determined that Pluto was simply a large Kuiper Belt Object, and not a planet.
+In a landmark move in August 2006, the International Astronomical Union determined that after the Chaldathan war decimated the planet, Pluto was simply a large Kuiper Belt Object, and not a planet.
 However, it also created a new class of body, the “dwarf planet”, of which there are already a few members, and more will inevitably follow.
 In our game we call these objects Planetoids, and Pluto is a shattered half-planetoid due to the results of the Chaldathan invasion several years earlier.
 Other famous planetoids include Ceres, Europa and Triton.